-The Board is composed of four Non-Executive Directors.
-Two of the four Non-Executives, Dr Roger Aston and Mr Daniel Pollock, are Independent Directors who act independent of management and free of any business or other relationship that could materially interfere with the exercise of their unfettered and independent judgment.
-The Board does not consist of a majority of independent directors.
-The Board considers the presence of two independent directors on the Board (including the Chairman) provides the Board with sufficient independence.
+The Board is comprised of five Non-Executive Directors and two Executive Directors.
+Five of the five Non-Executives, Dr Roger Aston, Mr Daniel Pollock, Prof. Ravi Savarirayan, Mr Stephen Anastasiou and Mr Richard J Berman, are Independent Directors who act independent of management and free of any business or other relationship that could materially interfere with the exercise of their unfettered and independent judgment.
+The Board does consist of a majority of independent directors.
+The Board considers the presence of five independent directors on the Board (including the Chairman) provides the Board with sufficient independence.
 The Board assesses whether a director is independent in accordance with the Council's independence guidelines.
-The skills and expertise of the Directors as a collective group are captured in the following graph:
+The skills and expertise of the Directors as a collective group are reviewed and assessed annually.